NativeScript/docs-v7/ui/layout-containers.md

 ![GridLayout](../img/modules/layouts/grid-layout4.png "GridLayout")

 ### Sample (complex)
 `Image` has fixed width and height of 72 and span the both rows.
-For the first `Label` it is given more space by using `colSpan="2"`.
-For the third `Lable` is given more space than it actually needs, because fourth `Label` stretches the auto column.
+For the first `Label` is given more space by using `colSpan="2"`.
+Third `Lable` is given more space than it actually needs, because fourth `Label` stretches the auto column.

 {% nativescript %}
 ```XML